PolicyStat/gitlit/README.md

 Currently HTML is the target language for development, with the posibility of later including XML, DOCX, and other structure document formats.

+## Git and Structured Documents: A Cautionary Tale

+Git performs optimally on documents containing code traditionally delimited by line breaks.
+For structured documents such as HTML, with the ability to house many significant elements on a single line, an optimal solution exists somewhere outside of what Git has to offer.
+That solution is manifested in Gitlit, a package which makes use of Git's ability to understand file-level and directory-level changes in order to traverse and identify changes in the individual nodes of HTML code.

+## Gitlit: For the Discerning Web Dev

+The web developer who wants meaningful and precise version control can look to Gitlit.
+It offers revision support and scalability, two features lacking in tools like Google Drive.
+Those who prefer visual cues to cryptic command line output are able to make use of the visual diffing tool, opened in a browser and able to merge changes made to the repository with a single command.

 ## Usage: gitlit [options] [command] [arguments]

 ### First, create a gitlit local repo